In the world of politics, business and personal development, leadership isn’t just a buzzword—it’s the cornerstone of success.

 Life gives you experiences just by being alive; the more life you live, the more skills you will have.
 Exceptional ones start young in their positions and learn through experience what they need to change to become great.

-Winston Churchill, a great leader, had an epic failure early in his political career during WWI when he decided to attack Turkey at Gallipoli.
+Winston Churchill, a great leader, had an epic failure early in his political career during World War I when he decided to attack Turkey at Gallipoli.

-It failed so miserably that he was dismissed from his cabinet position, excluded from the war council, and banned from any doings with the war effort.
+It failed so miserably that he was dismissed from his cabinet position, excluded from the war council, and banned from any dealings with the war effort.

-Winston eventually bounced back through humility, self-reflection, and correction to become prominent.
+Winston eventually bounced back through humility and self-correction to become prominent.

-They do not exist in a state of reactivity.
-They have a supernatural ability to see future challenges and deal with them before they happen.
+They do not exist in a reactive state.
+They have a supernatural ability to foresee future challenges and address them before they occur.

 Through life experience, they know what to avoid and how to handle challenging situations confidently.